threedi/tema-demo/case-study.md

 ## 2: flooding should be detected

-Based upon a good model of the landscape and a good rainfall prediction (=our input), a reasonable prediction of flood levels (=our output) should be possible.
+Based upon a good model of the landscape and a good rainfall prediction (=input for us), a reasonable prediction of flood levels (=output from us) should be possible.

 ## 3: detection of critical locations

 Based on the flood prediction, a prediction of critical locations could be made.
 I know N&S can do that, but perhaps a project partner can too.
 Flooding of railways, bridges or important roads ("Bundesstraße") or medical facilities comes to mind.

 Such critical locations could really benefit of real-time drone imagery and monitoring.
-In reality, the upper reaches of the Ahr valley were crying for help while the authorities in the lower reaches were suspecting them of panick-making.
+In reality, the upper reaches of the Ahr valley were already dealing with a disaster even though the authorities in the lower reaches were not really aware of what was coming.
 Their own official downstream measurement equipment never went beyond a certain worrying level as the equipment literally stopped reporting after being ripped out by the flood...

-Objective proper real-time flood calculations could really help here!
+Objective proper real-time flood calculations could really have helped here!

 ## 4: feedback from critical locatons